nbms12/kubernetes/network-policies/about-network-policies.md

    congrats , we have secured our pod to direct entrnace of any pods into our db-pod , avoiding potential security threats.

+7) lets create a new pod called dev-pod were